Efficient approximations for utility-based pricing: Introduction

 \section{Introduction}

-We consider a continuous-time financial model with time horizon $T$.
+\thefootnote\relaxWe consider a continuous-time financial model with time horizon $T$.
 An economic agent will receive, at time $T,$ $\lambda$ units of a derivative written on some non-traded stock $S$ and seek to evaluate the price she is willing to pay for that.
 This is the classical problem of pricing in mathematical finance, but as the investor is facing trading restriction, she wants to estimate the risk premium related to this lack of marketability.
-Indeed, in a complete market when $S$ can be dynamically traded, the derivative price is given by its discounted expected value under some martingale measure and the marketability risk premium is null.
+Indeed, in a complete market when $S$ can be dynamically traded (i.e. can be bought and sold at any time between time $0$ and time $T$), the derivative price is given by its discounted expected value under some martingale measure and the marketability risk premium is null.
 As this approach is not feasible when $S$ is not dynamically traded, we assume that the investor hedges her position on the derivative on $S$ by trading another \lq\lq{}similar\rq{}\rq{} liquid asset $P.$ The asset $P$ must be thought of as a related index or as another stock from a closed industry sector.
-We follow \cite{ref12} and use the reservation price concept in order to value the illiquidity of $S$.
-The reservation price is the price $p$ which leaves the agent indifferent between paying $p$ at time $0$ and receiving $\l$ units of shares of the derivative on $S$ at time $T,$ or doing nothing.
-This is a preference-based asking price.
-In the case of a Black-Scholes-like market, when the preferences of the agent are represented by some exponential utility function, this problem has been well-studied in the literature: see \cite{H94,REK, ref2, ref3, ref1} and \cite{ref11} and the references therein.
-It is possible to obtain a semi-closed formula for the reservation price using an expectation, which may thus be computed with the Monte Carlo method.
+We follow \cite{refHN} and use the reservation price concept in order to value the illiquidity of $S$.
+The reservation price (also known as indifference price) is the price $p$ which leaves the agent indifferent between paying $p$ at time $0$ and receiving $\l$ units of shares of the derivative on $S$ at time $T,$ or doing nothing.
+This is a preference-based bid price.
+In the case of a Black-Scholes-like market, when the preferences of the agent are represented by some exponential utility function with risk aversion coefficient $\gamma$, this problem has been well-studied in the literature: see \cite{ref2, ref1,ref3, H94, refHH} and \cite{HM15} and the references therein.
+It is possible to obtain a semi-closed formula for the reservation price which involves the logarithm of the Laplace transform of some function of a lognormal random variable.
+The expectation in the Laplace transform may be computed with the Monte Carlo method.
 Nevertheless, we observe that the Monte Carlo method leads to unreliable estimators suffering from very high variance (see Figures \ref{lambert_direct_stock} and \ref{lambert_direct_put}).
-Thus, our first motivation is to find an efficient numerical method for the computation of the reservation price.
+Thus, our first motivation is to find an improved numerical method for the computation of the reservation price.